-In the following sections, we obtain the equations for the response of ions and electrons in a $\kky \gyrdi \sim 1$ mode with a $\lpar \sim 1$ outer region, and a $\lpar \sim \massrutp{1/4}$ inner region.
+We obtain the equations for the response of ions and electrons in a $\kky \gyrdi \sim 1$ mode with a $\lpar \sim 1$ outer region, and a $\lpar \sim \massrutp{1/4}$ inner region.
 Although the details of the equations obtained here are different to the collisionless case, the final result is qualitatively similar: two types of modes exist, large-tail modes driven by the nonadiabatic electron response at $\lpar \sim \massrutp{1/4}$ scales, and conventional small-tail modes driven by the ion response at $\lpar \sim 1$ scales.
 Note that in the collisional limit, trapped electrons cannot drive an instability because their orbits are disrupted by collisions.
-In order to motivate the $\massrtp{1/4}$ expansion, we first derive the equations in the $\lpar \gg 1$ region.
+In order to motivate the $\massrtp{1/4}$ expansion, we first present the equations in the $\lpar \gg 1$ region.
 As in the collisionless case, the equations that we obtain in the $\lpar \gg 1$ region are common to both classes of mode.
-In section \ref{section:outersolution-collisional}, we then discuss the equations for the two different classes of modes in the $\lpar \sim 1$ region.
-Section \ref{sec:electron-outer-collisional-small-tail} provides a detailed description of the boundary matching between the outer and inner regions for the small-tail mode, in addition to a plenary summary for how to solve the small-tail mode equations.
+The two different classes of mode are distinguished by the boundary matching at $\lpar \sim 1$.
+Section \ref{sec:electron-outer-collisional-small-tail} provides a description of the boundary matching between the outer and inner regions for the small-tail mode, in addition to a plenary summary for how to solve the small-tail mode equations.
 Finally, section \ref{sec:electron-outer-collisional-large-tail} provides a description of the boundary matching between the outer and inner regions for the large-tail mode, and a plenary summary for how to solve the large-tail mode equations.